Server-Side Request Forgery Attack Explained: Definition, Types, Protection

 - Remote systems – if they succeed in gaining access to other servers, which is possible through an SSRF attack, hackers will also be able to launch further attacks.

-- Local files – the attacker could use this kind of attack to access sensitive files stored on the server, such as configuration files or sensitive user data.
+- Local files – the attacker could access sensitive files stored on the server, such as configuration files or sensitive user data.

-- Third-party services – third-party services can also be accessed, such as APIs.
+- Third-party services – hackers can access third-party services, such as APIs.

-- Authentication credentials – unfortunately, SSRFs can also be used to retrieve authentication credentials, such as passwords or API keys, and use them for further attacks.
+- Authentication credentials – SSRFs can retrieve authentication credentials, such as passwords or API keys.
+Hackers can use those for further attacks.

-- Firewall bypass – SSRF attacks can also be used to bypass firewalls and other network security measures.
+- Firewall bypass – an SSRF vulnerability can enable bypassing firewalls and other network security measures.

 - DoS attack on the network’s internal servers – By using SSRF threat actors could flood the internal servers with traffic and crash the internal servers.